OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 # Summary

 The controls can be grouped along meta controls:
-1. Apply AI governance (AIPROGRAM), e.g. ISO/IEC 42001 with attention point:
+1. Apply **AI governance** (AIPROGRAM), e.g. ISO/IEC 42001
-    *	to also consider automated oversight, next to human oversight (OVERSIGHT)
 2. Apply **information security management** (SECPROGRAM), with AI attention points:
-    * New assets: training/test data, input data, output data, model parameters, technical information about the model, and also code and configuration.
+    * New assets: training/test data , input data, output data, model parameters, technical information about the model, and also code and configuration.
 This depends on if they represent important intellectual property, or if the data is sensitive, of if the data can help attackers to design an attack (DISCRETE).
     *	New threats: ISO 27563 describes security of some AI use cases to assist in risk analysis, and 23894 elaborates on risk management.
 The AI Exchange and the upcoming ISO 27090 are more comprehensive sources for threats and controls.
     *	AI regulation needs to be taken into account (CHECKCOMPLIANCE)
     *	Awareness training needs to include AI threats and controls (SECEDUCATE)
-    *	When assigning privileges to the actions of autonomous models , consider they may be manipulated (MINPRIVILEGE)
-    *	To monitor for suspicious AI attack patterns (MONITORUSE)
-    *	To limit access to use the model, to prevent unauthorized attackers (MODELACCESSCONTROL)
-    *	To separate storage and access to sensitive train data and test data (SEGREGATEDATA)
-    *	Supply chain risks also include supply of train/test data and pretrained models (SUPPLYCHAINMANAGE)
+    *	The information security controls in this document fall under the security management activity (e.g. model privileges, monitoring, access control, data protection, supply chain)
-3. Apply **professional software engineering practices** to the AI lifecycle, in particular continuous validation and testing for unwanted bias (DEVPROGRAM, CONTINUOUSVALIDATION,  UNWANTEDBIASTESTING)
+3. Apply **professional software engineering practices** to the AI lifecycle (DEVPROGAM).
-4. Apply **secure software development** to AI engineering, and when developing securely, use standards that cover technical application security controls and operational security, (e.g. 15408, ASVS, OpenCRE).
-(SECDEVPROGRAM) AI attention points:
+4. Apply **secure software development** to AI engineering (SECDEVPROGRAM), and when developing securely, use standards that cover technical application security controls and operational security, (e.g. 15408, ASVS, OpenCRE).
+AI attention points:
     *	Make sure to protect the runtime model and its IO (RUNTIMEMODELINTEGRITY, RUNTIMEMODELIOINTEGRITY, RUNTIMEMODELCONFIDENTIALITY, MODELINPUTCONFIDENTIALITY, MODELOBFUSCATION)
+    * Control model use (MONITORUSE, MODELACCESSCONTROL, RATELIMIT)
-    *	ENCODEMODELOUTPUT if its text based
+  	 *	ENCODEMODELOUTPUT if it is text based
-    *	RATELIMIT.
-Limit the rate of model use per user to prevent attacks that require intensive use
     *	LIMITRESOURCES to protect against denial of service
-5.	**Development-time protection**:
+6.	**Development-time protection**:
-    *	Much is covered by SECDEVPROGRAM
+    * DEVDATAPROTECT (Protection of train/testdata, parameters, code and config)
+    * DEVSECURITY (further information security including screening of engineers)
+    * SEGREGATEDATA
     *	CONFCOMPUTE
     *	FEDERATIVELEARNING
+    *	SUPPLYCHAINMANAGE
-6. Completely **new application security controls** have to do with indirect prompt injection of GenAI: PROMPTINPUTVALIDATION and INPUTSEGREGATION
+7. Completely **new application security controls** are MODELOBFUSCATION and protection against indirect prompt injection of GenAI: PROMPTINPUTVALIDATION plus INPUTSEGREGATION
-7.	**Limit the amount of data and the time it is stored**, if it is sensitive, with data obfuscation as a special approach (DATAMINIMIZE, ALLOWEDDATA, SHORTRETAIN, OBFUSCATETRAININGDATA)
+8.	**Limit the amount of data and the time it is stored**, if it is sensitive (DATAMINIMIZE, ALLOWEDDATA, SHORTRETAIN, OBFUSCATETRAININGDATA)
-8. AITRANSPARENCY.
-Be **transparent** by providing information to users that AI is used and how, so people can adjust their expectations on accuracy.
+9.	**Limit the effect** of unwanted model behaviour (OVERSIGHT, MINMODELPRIVILEGE, AITRAINSPARENCY, EXPLAINABILITY)
-9.	**Datascience runtime** controls when using the model:
+10.	**Datascience runtime** controls when using the model:
+    * CONTINUOUSVALIDATION
+    * UNWANTEDBIASTESTING
   	 *	DETECTODDINPUT
     *	DETECTADVERSARIALINPUT
     *	DOSINPUTVALIDATION
     *	INPUTDISTORTION
     *	FILTERSENSITIVEMODELOUTPUT
-    *	SMALLMODEL (to prevent reconstructing train data)
     *	OBSCURECONFIDENCE (to prevent reconstructing train data)
-    *	ADDTRAINNOISE  (to prevent reconstructing train data)
-10.	**Datascience development-time** controls:
+11.	**Datascience development-time** controls:
+    * CONTINUOUSVALIDATION
+    * UNWANTEDBIASTESTING
     *	EVASIONROBUSTMODEL (partly covered in 24029)
     *	POISIONROBUSTMODEL
     *	TRAINADVERSARIAL